stallman-j/ekonomR/vignettes/getting-started-with-ekonomR.md

 create_folders(home_folder = my_home_folder)

 ```

-Now take a look inside the `home_folder` and see what's been created.
+You should open up the folder `my_home_folder` and see what's been created.
 You should have a folder for code, a folder for data, a folder for output, and a few other collaboration folders, along with a `.Rproj` file that's storing your project settings.

 This is the entire folder structure that gets created on your computer.